Chlorella use while Breastfeeding

 Summary of Use during Lactation

-Chlorella sp. is a fresh water green algae that contains various nutrients such as carotenes, protein, fiber, vitamins, minerals and chlorophyll.
-Taking chlorella supplements during pregnancy may decrease dioxin content and increase the concentration of some carotenes and immunoglobulin A in breastmilk.
+Chlorella sp. is a fresh-water green alga that contains various nutrients such as carotenes, protein, fiber, vitamins, minerals and chlorophyll.
+Taking Chlorella supplements during pregnancy may decrease dioxin content and increase the concentration of some carotenes and immunoglobulin A in breastmilk.
 Chlorella is usually well tolerated, but can cause nausea, diarrhea, abdominal cramping, flatulence, and green stools.
 Allergic reactions, including asthma and anaphylaxis, have been reported in people taking Chlorella, and in those preparing chlorella tablets.
 Photosensitivity reactions have also occurred following ingestion of Chlorella.
 The high vitamin K content of Chlorella may decrease warfarin effectiveness.
 Maternal Chlorella intake would not be expected to cause adverse effects in most breastfed infants and is probably acceptable during breastfeeding.
+Green breastmilk discoloration has been reported.

 Maternal Levels.
 Relevant published information was not found as of the revision date.